-The number one way false lashes fall off?
+The number-one way false lashes fall off?
 "Oily eyelids!"
 Skyy says.
 "If you've got oil in your skin, it will break down eyelash glue and your falsies won't hold."
 Keep falsies in place by prepping your lashes with a cotton ball and toner, then applying an eyelid primer like e.l.f.
-Eyelid Primer ($1, available at eyeslipsface.com).
+All Day Stay Eyeshadow Primer ($4, available at eyeslipsface.com).

 Apply false lashes about an eighth of an inch from your lash line, Skyy says, to keep them from getting wet and falling off.
-For individual lashes, apply a pinprick-sized dot of eyelash glue, like Duo, in between your lashes, and press on each lash.
+For individual lashes, apply a pinprick-sized dot of eyelash glue, like Duo Striplash Adhesive (from $4.42, available at Amazon), in between your lashes, and press on each lash.
 You'll need five to six individual lashes (Skyy likes Y-lashes, which branch out to form a Y-shape and look extra full) to fill out each eye.
 For strip lashes, make sure you cover the entire strip with glue and then stretch your eyelid out like you're applying eyeliner and carefully lay the strip an eighth of an inch from your lash line.

 Yes, you can wear mascara over falsies!
 The trick, Skyy says, is to swipe it on from the middle of each lash out to the ends, avoiding where the lash meets the glue (or your real lashes meet your lash line).
 That way, you'll keep them from shaking loose.
-Try an oil-free mascara (it won't break down glue), like Maybelline Great Lash ($5.59, available at Soap.com).
+Try an oil-free mascara (it won't break down glue), like Maybelline Great Lash ($6.99, available at Ulta).